dannygibbz/PortfolioSite/README.md

 # Technologies Used

 I built this site with HTML, CSS, and Javascript.
+To achieve animation I used the Animate on Scroll library.